TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 You can disable strict validation with the command line switch `--lenient`.

+## Question and answer text formatting

+Question and answer text accept HTML content.
+To simplify writing complex questions and answers, it is also possible to write them in Markdown.
+In this case, specify the `--markdown` command line switch.
+The file `../examples/markdown.yml` contains a multiple question file with many Markdown formatting options.

+Note that LaTeX formulas need to be escaped differently when using Markdown.

+- Without `--markdown`: Write LaTeX formulas with a single backslash: `\ (a^2 + b^2 = c^2 \)`
+- With `--markdown`: Write LaTeX formulas with a two backslashs: `\\ (a^2 + b^2 = c^2 \\)`

 ## Inline images

 Images specified in question and answer texts will be inlined in the exported XML document.